divjotarora/specifications/source/client-side-operations-timeout/client-side-operations-timeout.rst

 underscore-prefixed variable names in Python) and MUST document that modification of the field can cause unintended correctness issues for applications.
-Drivers MUST document that the remaining timeout will not be applied to callback operations that do not use the ClientSession and that overridding ``timeoutMS`` for operations inside the provided callback will result in a client-side error.
+Drivers MUST document that the remaining timeout will not be applied to callback operations that do not use the ClientSession.
+Drivers MUST also document that overridding ``timeoutMS`` for operations executed using the explict session inside the provided callback will result in a client-side error, as defined in `Validation and Overrides`_.
 If the callback returns an error and the transaction must be aborted, drivers MUST refresh the ``timeoutMS`` value for the ``abortTransaction`` operation.

 If ``timeoutMS`` is not set, drivers MUST continue to exhibit the existing 120 second timeout behavior.
 Drivers MUST NOT change existing implementations